KenKundert/ntlog/README.rst

 *NTlog* Arguments:
     running_log_file: (str, os.PathLike):
         The path to the composite log file.
 Normally this uses .log.nt as the suffix.
+If not given, then the name of the temp_log_file with an added .nt suffix is used.
     temp_log_file: (str, os.PathLike):
         The path to the temporary log file.
 Normally this uses .log as the suffix.
 This is optional.